Key Stage 4 – 2019

-Our students continue to perform outstandingly in their GCSE Exams; 90% of students achieving grade 4 or above in English and Maths in the new more challenging GCSEs.
-Students at the School significantly outperformed their peers nationally with 90% of students achieving grade 5 or above in English Language (37% above the national average) and 80% of students achieving grade 5 or above in Maths (30% above the national average).
-A record 61% of all grades were A*-A or equivalent (again significantly above the national average of 20%).
+Our students continue to perform outstandingly in their GCSE Exams; 100% of students achieving grade 4 or above in English and Maths in the new more challenging GCSEs.
+Students at the School significantly outperformed their peers nationally with 100% of students achieving grade 5 or above in English Language and 94% of students achieving grade 5 or above in Maths.

-In addition to the headline figure of Grade 4 or above in English & Maths, 60% of students also achieved the English Baccalaureate (an arguably more rigorous measure of exam results with students obtaining an A*- C, 4 or above grade in English, Maths, Science, Geography or History and a Modern Foreign Language).
+In addition to the headline figure of Grade 4 or above in English & Maths, 64% of students also achieved the English Baccalaureate (an arguably more rigorous measure of exam results with students obtaining an A*- C, 4 or above grade in English, Maths, Science, Geography or History and a Modern Foreign Language).
+The English Baccalaureate Average Point Score was 6.44.

 Key Stage 4 attainment and progress data